Microsoft Endpoint Manager Devices: Complete MEM Tour

 With Enrollment restrictions you can configure which devices can be enrolled for management with Intune.
 You can also set how many devices per user can be registered per OS type.

 Policy sets are a collection of different management objects and apps that can be grouped and assigned together.
 The policy set is a reference to different objects you added.
-This feautre was introduced at the end of 2019.
+This feature was introduced at the end of 2019.

 In the following blog post I explain policy sets in detail.